 The sales and use tax was first enacted in Georgia in 1951 at a rate of 3 percent.
 The rate was increased to its current rate of 4 percent in 1989.
-In FY2011 the sales and use tax generated \$5.1 billion and accounted for approximately 33 percent of state tax revenues.
+In FY2012 the sales and use tax generated \$5.3 billion and accounted for approximately 33 percent of state tax revenues.
 All proceeds from the sales and use tax net of the vendor commission are deposited into the state general fund.

-The base consists of retail sales, leases, rentals, use on consumption of tangible personal property.
+The sales tax base consists of retail sales, leases, rentals, use on consumption of tangible personal property.
 In addition to the state sales tax, local governments are authorized to impose a 1 to 3 percent sales tax with a few exceptions.
 The local sales taxes in most counties consist of a combination of a Local Option sales tax (LOST), Special Purpose Local Option sales tax (SPLOST) and/or an Educational Special Purpose Local Option sales tax (E-SPLOST).
 In addition, Atlanta also levies another 1 percent sales tax to cover expenses related to sewer repairs and two counties levy a Homestead Option sales tax (HOST).
+Lastly, 46 counties will implement a 1 percent Transportation sales tax (TSPLOST) beginning January 1, 2013.

-In general, these local taxes operate from the same sales tax as the state sales tax; the major exception being food for home consumption which is included in the local sales tax base, but not in the state base.
+In general, the local tax base is consistent with the state sales tax base; the major exception being food for home consumption which is included in the local sales tax base, but not in the state base.
 The sales tax is remitted to the Department of Revenue by the retailer.
-The use tax is remitted by the consumer.
+The use tax is remitted by the consumer in cases where the retailer does not collect and remit sales tax.